voldemortX/pytorch-auto-drive/README.md

 Get started with [SEGMENTATION.md](SEGMENTATION.md) for semantic segmentation.

+## Contributing

+We welcome **Pull Requests** to fix bugs, update docs or implement new features etc. We also welcome **Issues** to report problems and needs, or ask questions (since your question might be more common and helpful to the community than you presume).
+Interested folks should checkout our [roadmap](https://github.com/voldemortX/pytorch-auto-drive/issues/4).

 ## Notes:

 1. Cityscapes dataset is down-sampled by 2 when training at 256 x 512, to specify different sizes, modify them in [configs.yaml](configs.yaml); similar changes can be done with other experiments.